parthnatekar/Neural_Causal_Modelling/README.md

 This repository implements a framework to get causal interpretations of an Artificial Neural Network for determining neuron and layer level causality.

 ## Workflow
+The workflow for determining causal variables for a particular prediction of the neural network is shown below.
+For example, you might want to understand why the neural network predicted that a particular image was a show.

 <p align="center">
   <img src="./images/workflow.png" width="700">
 </p>